Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 ### First Steps

+As the ARpoise app will work on most smartphones, we will focus on using it first, and deal with AR-vos later.

 In order to use ARpoise, you should already have the following.
 If you don't, please contact the Hidden Histories administrator.

-- Understand how to view augmented reality artworks with the ARpoise app.
-See the [Using the ARpoise App](UsingARpoiseApp.md) tutorial.
+- See the [Using the ARpoise App](UsingARpoiseApp.md) tutorial to understand how to view augmented reality artworks with the ARpoise app.

-- Be able to access your own **ARpoise porPOIse user account**, set up by the Hidden Histories administrator.
-You will use porPOIse to set up your "AR experiences.
+- The Hidden Histories administrator should have set up a **ARpoise porPOIse user account** for you, and you should know how to log in to it.
+This is the user interface for setting up and editing your AR experiences ("layers") so that they can be accessed by the ARpoise app.

 - Be able to access your own **ARpoise porPOIse user account**, set up by the Hidden Histories administrator.
 You will use porPOIse to set up your **layers** (AR experiences).

 - Successfully been able to view your **example layer** and the duplicate **artist layer** on ARpoise. **Testing: make sure the artist knows how to access the layers within the San Jose area and from outside of the San Jose area,**